SocGen facing bribery lawsuit over Libyan deals

-Libya's sovereign wealth fund has filed a $1.5 billion (£901.87 million) lawsuit against Societe Generale (SOGN.PA), accusing it of funnelling bribes worth tens of millions of dollars to associates of Saif al-Islam, the son of former Libyan leader Muammar Gaddafi.
+Libya's sovereign wealth fund has filed a $1.5 billion lawsuit against Societe Generale (SOGN.PA), accusing it of funneling bribes worth tens of millions of dollars to associates of Saif al-Islam, the son of former Libyan leader Muammar Gaddafi.

 "Societe Generale contests the unfounded allegations in the Libyan Investment Authority's (LIA) complaint," a spokeswoman for France's second-biggest bank said in an emailed statement, without giving more details.